sharoncornelius/idpf-specification/idpf_specification.md

 Packet completion” (Completion entry type 2) and should be treated the same.</p>
 <p>1:  Regular packet completion for a packet sent on the exception path
-(Relevant only when the queue operates in "out of order ,split queue" model).<br />
+(Relevant only when the queue operates in "out of order split queue" model).<br />
 <br />
 2: Regular Packet completion.</p>
 <p>TX packet completion for a packet that its RS bit set in the last TX
-descriptor ( when the queue operates in "on of order , split queue" or in “in order single queue” models) or for every packet (when the queue operates in "out of order split queue" model ).<br />
+descriptor ( when the queue operates in "on of order split queue" or in “in order single queue” models) or for every packet (when the queue operates in "out of order split queue" model ).<br />
 <br />
 3: reserved.</p>
 <p>4: Descriptor fetch completion for a packet that has its RE bit set
-in the last TX descriptor( relevant only when the queue operates in "out of order , split queue" model ).<br />
+in the last TX descriptor( relevant only when the queue operates in "out of order split queue" model ).<br />
 <br />
 5: reserved.</p>
 <p>6: "Buffer de allocate" markers.</p>